Contact Us Today! (877) 276-5084

 10. The Court may also order that the moving party post a “bond” in case the merits of the case prove the moving party was wrong, the injunction should not have issued, and damages were caused to the non-moving party.

 These are the main things to consider.
 You always want to check for any other local rules, or rules of the judge that may apply.
-Federal court judges have wide latitude in how they run their courts, so you need to check to see if any special rules apply in addition to the FRCP Rule 65.
+Federal court judges have wide latitude in how they run their courts, so you need to check to see if any special rules apply in addition to FRCP Rule 65.

 Contact a California copyright injunction attorney